January 17, 2024

 “To keep you healthy while on your medication, always remember to eat well to boost your immunity, by including vegetables like malakwang, nakati, boo, and protein-rich foods like fish, meat, and eggs in your diet.”

-Supporting Local Partners
+Supporting Local Partners to Serve More People

-CLA is an approach that guides organizations implementing development projects to collaborate strategically, identify key learnings throughout implementation, and adapt project implementation accordingly to optimize project outcomes.
-RHITES-N, Acholi used CLA to continuously strengthen technical approaches and interventions toward achieving improved health outcomes.
+throughout the project lifecycle, and adapt project accordingly to optimize outcomes and provide important blueprints for future projects and/or local partners.
+RHITES-N, Acholi partners used CLA to continuously strengthen technical approaches and interventions toward achieving improved health outcomes.

 Village health teams and community health workers were essential partners throughout the activity.
 RHITES-N, Acholi provided training and educational resources for health workers across the spectrum of services including TB treatment follow up, testing for sexually transmitted infections (STIs), contraception counseling, identification of clients for HIV pre-exposure prophylaxis (PrEP), and referrals, to name a few.
 A better-resourced community health workforce helps communities access more convenient and affordable health services.
 This is critical for women seeking services like contraception or HIV services.